akaAnam/detecting-emotion-in-song-lyrics/README.md

 We also found that developing a style-based feature set from song lyric data is difficult to accomplish, given the arbitrary nature of transcribing punctuation from artists.
 Transcriptions can vary from artist to artist with little consistency, which underscores the potential importance of audio data as opposed to text data in developing a style-based feature set for multi-emotion classification.

+## Sample Script Usage
+`python data_cleaning.py` cleans the original dataset for ingestion into feature extraction and model building for the below scripts.

+`python content_features.py` creates a feature set based off of lyrical content and trains a Logistic Regression and Naive Bayes model for emotion classification.

+`python style_features.py` creates a feature set based off of lyrical content and trains a Logistic Regression and Naive Bayes model for emotion classification.